When it comes to producing and developing future stars there are very few countries across Europe that can rival Portugal.

 The tide had now been turned, and defenders were getting their just rewards.
 Growing up David Luiz followed PSV Eindhoven — the Dutch club became a big name in Brazil due to providing Romario and then Ronaldo their first taste of European football — but moving to the Netherlands never became a reality as he’d join Benfica, which proved to be a successful stay as Chelsea parted with serious money for his signature — with Serbian midfielder Nemanja Matić going the other way.

-A successful European Cup campaign followed before swapping London for Paris Saint-Germain, but he’d soon return before departing when former teammate Frank Lampard took charge last summer.
-Leaving English football behind never happened as Arsenal became his latest club during which time he’s established a love-hate relationship with their vociferous supporters.
+A successful European Cup campaign followed before swapping London for Paris Saint-Germain, but he’d soon return before departing when former teammate Frank Lampard took charge.
+Now a free agent he most recently turned out for Arsenal during which time he established a love-hate relationship with their vociferous supporters.

 Year(s) won: 2011 and 2012

-Career path: Vitória, Kawasaki Frontale, Consadole Sapporo (loan), Tokyo Verdy, FC Porto, Zenit Saint Petersburg, Shanghai SIPG
+Career path: Vitória, Kawasaki Frontale, Consadole Sapporo (loan), Tokyo Verdy, FC Porto, Zenit Saint Petersburg, Shanghai SIPG, Atlético Mineiro

 It was in Japan where Givanildo Vieira de Sousa — affectionately dubbed ‘Hulk’ due to resembling actor Lou Ferrigno, who played the superhero — really started to make waves.
 His standout performances with Tokyo Verdy attracted FC Porto’s attention, but they had to wait until Hulk’s third season before their investment really paid dividends.
 That 2010/11 campaign saw the Brazilian forward bag 23 goals across 26 league outings, earning the first of two Player of the Year accolades.

 After becoming the first to successfully defend his crown he’d swap Portugal for Russia by joining Zenit Saint Petersburg, where he continued his lethal form in front of goal, ultimately scoring 77 goals in 148 matches.
-A return to Asia though beckoned when Chinese Super League outfit Shanghai SIPG paid top dollar for his signature in 2016, where he’s currently plying his trade today.
+A return to Asia though beckoned when Chinese Super League outfit Shanghai SIPG paid top dollar for his signature in 2016, but he’s since moved on, returning to Brazil and currently plying his trade at Atlético Mineiro.

 Year(s) won: 2013